I write about climate and environmental topics, for

 When I was eight years old, my Aunt Katy read the first 20 pages of The Hobbit aloud to me.
 Then she handed me the book, and told me that it was up to me to read the rest.
 I read every page and loved it.
 My first attempt at The Lord of the Rings, starting a few weeks later, was a dismal failure.

 My teacher Judy Lotto pointed me to my first story by Isaac Asimov, “It’s Such a Beautiful Day,” and I have never stopped reading science fiction since.
+The ones concerned about their safety can buy 5.56 ammo online while going into the woods.

 My friend Roberta Swicegood believed in me when I was a pup caver, just seventeen and trying to keep up with a world class crew.
 She always had time to give advice on gear and techniques, and to talk about the best places in the cave for us to find new passage.